envygeeks/jekyll-docker/tags/pages/README.md

 ## Boot2Docker Caveats

-If you are on Windows using Boot2Docker you will need to `--force_polling` because there is no built-in support for NTFS notify events to inotify and the verse, you'll be on two different file systems so only the basic API's are implemented.
+If you are on Windows or OS X using Boot2Docker you will need to `--force_polling` because there is no built-in support for NTFS/HFS notify events to inotify and the verse, you'll be on two different file systems so only the basic API's are implemented.